 But because habits are dependent on stable contexts of daily life, the changes have to be big enough to create the opening for habit change.

-“It would be very interesting to see how life events on family life (birth or deaths) may change habits, as the physical context (the home/workplace) may not change, but the psychological disruption would be still be significant,” writes Thomas.
+“It would be very interesting to see how life events on family life (birth or death) may change habits, as the physical context (the home/workplace) may not change, but the psychological disruption would still be significant,” writes Thomas.